hrkrshnn/notes/2023/curta.md

 the return data decoding, indicating that the addresses you are supposed to deploy need not necessarily be a regular address, hinting at precompiles being involved here.

-The puzzle also required multiple things to work at the same time.
+To summarize, the puzzle required multiple things to work at the same time.

 1. `pragma abi coder v1`.
 2. At least a Solidity version `0.8.10`.